Cell Products ⇢ Wild-type cells ⇢

 Figure 4: A) Simplified schematic of the gluconeogenesis pathway within human liver.

-Figure 5: B) Basal CYP3A4 activity in liver carcinoma HepG2 cells, Opti-HEP, and PHH. mRNA data were normalized to the housekeeping gene 18S rRNA and are presented as mean ±SEM of n=3-4 independent experiments.
+Figure 5: B) Basal CYP3A4 activity in liver carcinoma HepG2 cells, Ulti-HEP, and PHH. mRNA data were normalized to the housekeeping gene 18S rRNA and are presented as mean ±SEM of n=3-4 independent experiments.
 CYP3A4 activity data were normalized to ATP levels and are presented as mean ±SEM of n=3-5 independent experiments.
 For PHH data, cells from 3 independent donors were used.

 def027_figure6a_v1